 Individual specialist solutions then need to be connected through integrations.
 This can very often work well.
 But it can also be complex and unreliable.
 This eCommerce managers guide is a great guide to successful system integrations.

 2. Connecting eCommerce To Other Systems Is Tricky

-The rate of change and innovation in both hardware, infrastructure and software has and continues to be rapid and varied.
+The rate of change and innovation in hardware, infrastructure and software has been and continues to be rapid and varied.
 Cloud computing has provided reliable and proven alternatives to on-premise investment in server hardware and dedicated co-located machines for maximising internet connectivity.

 On the first examination, there are technical service principles and practical API layers that do the job of translating chaos into clarity.
 But for simplicity to arise from complexity someone needs to roll up their sleeves and sort it out.

 3. There’s a Shortage Of Skills In IT & eCommerce

 Software development and computer science is a complex and varied subject.
 Many claim competence where true or appropriate skills may be lacking.